henrikuiuc/is477_project/README.md

 No imputation or interpolation was used.
 We preffered to lose a small amount of data rather than introduce assumptions.

 # Findings
+Our main finding is that oil volatlity has a weak positive correlation with inflation, but only when we allow a lag of about three months.
+In the same month, the correlation was actually slightly negative, which initially confused us.
+After testing lags from 1 to 12 months , we found the strongest positive correlation at a 3-month lag, with a correlation coefficiet around.

+We then fit a linear regression using 3-month-lagged oil vlatility to predict month-over-month CPI change.

+During the 2008 financial crisis, oil volatility spiked dramatically in late 2008.
+Three months later, in early 2009, CPI month-over-month showed elevated readings despite oil prices having already fallen.
+Similarly, in early 2020, COVID caused massive oil price swings; by summer 2020, inflation began picking up.
+These case studies align with our statistical findings.

+We visualize this relationshipin two plots.
+One is a time series overlay showing oil volatility and CPI.
+You can visually see volatility spikes preceding inflation bumps.
+The other one is a bar chart of correlation coefficients for lags 1 through 12, with clear peak at lag 3.

 # Future Work